AaltoUrbanWater/GisToSWMM5/README.md

 - a vector file defining the attributes of the subcatchments
 ([PATH TO OUTPUT BASE FILENAME]\_subcatchments_attr.wkt)

 The vector files are created using the Well Known Text (wkt) vector format.
 E.g. QGIS can natively understand .wkt-files.
 For conversion to shapefiles using e.g. ogr2ogr command line operation, a .csvt file defining the field types of .wkt file is created.
-The produced vector files allow for easily studying the SWMM model using a GIS software removing the need of using SWMM GUI.
+The produced vector files allow for easily studying the SWMM model using a GIS software without the need of using SWMM GUI.

 The "[PATH TO OUTPUT BASE FILENAME]\_subcatchments_*L*x*L*m.wkt" file has the following attributes: